 This is a convenient way, practically at hand, to create lines of text combined with text fields.
 However, it is not the only way.
 We can also insert text fields using the “Field” command, which will open the dialog box directly using the last values of text height and inclination.
 Alternatively, use the "Field" button in the "Data" group of the "Insert" tab.
 However, the procedure does not vary much.

 In turn, to update the values of one or more text fields in a drawing, we use the "Update Field" command or the "Update Fields" button of the "Data" group just mentioned.
 In response, the command line window asks us to indicate the fields to update.

 It should be noted, however, that we can modify the way in which Autocad performs the updating of the fields.
 The system variable "FIELDEVAL" determines this mode.
 Its possible values and the update criteria that correspond to it are presented in the following table:

 The parameter is stored as a binary code using the sum of the following values:

 8 Updated using ETRANSMIT

 16 Updated to regenerate

 31 Manual update

-Finally, fields with dates should always be manually updated, regardless of the value of "FIELDEVAL".
+Finally, fields with dates must always be updated manually, regardless of the value of “FIELDEVAL”.